MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/connect-to-a-tabular-model-database-ssas.md

 ---
 # Connect to a tabular model database
 [!INCLUDE[ssas-appliesto-sqlas-aas](../../includes/ssas-appliesto-sqlas-aas.md)]
   After you build a tabular model and deploy it to an Analysis Services tabular mode server, you need to set permissions that make it available to client applications.
-This topic explains how to permissions and how to connect to a database from client applications.
+This article explains how to permissions and how to connect to a database from client applications.

 > [!NOTE]
 >  By default, remote connections to Analysis Services are not available until you configure the firewall.
 Be sure that you have opened the appropriate port if you are configuring a named or default instance for client connections.
 For more information, see [Configure the Windows Firewall to Allow Analysis Services Access](../../analysis-services/instances/configure-the-windows-firewall-to-allow-analysis-services-access.md).